infinitefield/yawc/README.md

 production-ready applications while maintaining a simple API.
 Existing libraries lack proper full-duplex stream support, zero-copy operations, or compression capabilities - or implement these features with complex, difficult-to-use APIs.
+Additionally, most libraries require significant codebase changes to support WebAssembly, whereas yawc maintains compatibility across platforms without forcing developers to rewrite their code.
-This library aims to provide all these critical features with an ergonomic interface that makes WebSocket development straightforward and efficient.
+This library aims to provide all these critical features with an ergonomic interface that makes WebSocket development straightforward and efficient across native and WASM environments.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License